openstack/cinder/doc/source/devref/api_conditional_updates.rst

   queries/conditions and as the rest of the DB methods must be properly abstracted from the API.

-  Therefore we will create the medhot in cinder/db/sqlalchemy/api.py:
+  Therefore we will create the method in cinder/db/sqlalchemy/api.py:

   .. code:: python